0x73746F70626F74686572696E676D65/gitlab-fork/doc/architecture/blueprints/cells/global-service.md

 Allowing other Cells, HTTP Routing Service and SSH Routing Service to find on which Cell the project, group or organization is located.

+## Reasons

+The original [Cells 1.0](iterations/cells-1.0.md) described [Primary Cell API](iterations/cells-1.0.md#primary-cell), this changes this decision to implement Global Service for the following reasons:

+1. Provide stable and well described set of cluster-wide services that can be used by various services (HTTP Routing Service, SSH Routing Service, each Cell).
+1. As part of Cells 1.0 PoC we discovered that we need to provide robust classification API to support more workflows than anticipated.
+We need to classify various resources (username for login, projects for ssh routing, etc.) to route to correct Cell.
+   This would put a lot of dependency on resilience of the First Cell.
+1. It is our desire long-term to have Global Service for passing information across Cells.
+   This does a first step towards long-term direction, allowing us to much easier perform additional functions.

 ## FAQ

 1. Does Global Service implement all services for Cells 1.0?